The Blog

 nor do the children of men as a whole experience it.

-Avoiding danger is no safer in the long run that outright exposure.
+Avoiding danger is no safer in the long run than outright exposure.

 Life is either a daring adventure, or nothing.